Welcome

 Without doubt it's the best sounding cab I've ever used.

-On average 4dB higher in sensitivity than a reflex box, the Omni uses less than half the watts to reach the same volume level.
-The 100dB/watt average sensitivity from 40 to 100 Hz is as good as most 15 or even 18 inch subs.
-On electric bass the Omni has deeper lows than the average 2x15, stronger mids than the average 2x10, and unsurpassed highs.
+On average 3dB higher in sensitivity than a reflex box, the Omni uses half the watts to reach the same volume level.
+The sensitivity from 40 to 100 Hz is as good as most 15 or even 18 inch subs.
+Compared to factory built bass cabs the Omni has deeper lows, stronger mids and unsurpassed highs.
 Keyboard players will love the low register authority.
 I challenge you to find a commercial speaker that delivers this kind of performance for less than a thousand dollars.
 You can build one for less than four hundred bucks.

 For those who prefer a cab with a higher and narrower profile, consider the Omni 15 TallBoy.